 While moral lines may blur, legal boundaries are often more precise.
 In many jurisdictions, spying on a spouse without consent is not just unethical, it’s illegal.

-In the U.S., laws vary by state, but accessing someone’s private communications without permission can generally violate the Federal Wiretap Act or state privacy laws.
+In the U.S., laws vary by state, but accessing someone’s private communications without permission can generally violate the Federal Wiretap Act or state privacy laws, and questions around GPS tracking spouse legal issues often add another layer of complexity.

 Installing spyware, recording calls, or intercepting texts without consent are often considered criminal offenses.